-Note 8: Commitments and Contingencies
+NOTE 7: Commitments and Contingencies

 The FLRA is, at times, a party in various administrative proceedings, legal actions, and claims brought by or against the agency.
 In the opinion of FLRA management, the ultimate resolution of any proceedings, actions, and claims will not materially affect financial position or results of operations of the FLRA.
-The agency examined its FY 2009 obligations prior to cancellation, and believes that it does not have any outstanding that will require future resources to liquidate.
+The agency examined its FY 2010 obligations prior to cancellation, and believes that it does not have any outstanding that will require future resources to liquidate.

-Note 9: Intragovernmental Costs and Exchange Revenue
+NOTE 8: Intragovernmental Costs and Exchange Revenue

-The classification of revenue or cost as "intragovernmental" or "with the public" is determined on a transaction by transaction basis.
+The classification of revenue or costs as "intragovernmental" or "with the public" is determined on a transaction-by-transaction basis.
 Preceding transactions in the lifecycle of a product will not have an impact on subsequent transactions.
-If the FLRA purchases goods or services from another Federal entity, capitalizes them into inventory, and later resells them to the public, the cost of the original purchase of resale assets from the other Federal entity will be classified as "intragovernmental" at the time of the purchase.
+If the FLRA purchases goods or services from another federal entity, capitalizes them into inventory, and later resells them to the public, the cost of the original purchase of resale assets from the other federal entity will be classified as "intragovernmental" at the time of the purchase.
 At ultimate sale to the end user, the resulting cost of goods will be classified as "with the public."
-The purpose of this classification is to enable the Federal government to provide consolidated financial statements, and not to match public and intragovernmental revenue with costs that are incurred to produce public and intragovernmental revenue.
+The purpose of this classification is to enable the federal government to provide consolidated financial statements, and not to match public and intragovernmental revenue with costs that are incurred to produce public and intragovernmental revenue.

-Note10: Apportionment Categories of Obligations Incurred: Direct Versus Reimbursable Obligations
+NOTE 9: Apportionment Categories of Obligations Incurred